inikishev/Saber2Osu/README.md

-Converts Beat Saber maps into OSU! maps.
+Converts Beat Saber maps into osu! maps.

 I included .bat files to launch the thing, but obviously it requires you to install python (https://www.python.org/downloads/).
-Launch it, select the beat saber map file (.zip), and it will generate OSU! file (.osz) next to it and close.
+Launch it, select the beat saber map file (.zip), and it will generate osu! file (.osz) next to it and close.

 I made this so that I could use beat sage without owning beat saber.